Vines For Zone 5

 Americans seldom refer to Vinca Minor Vine by its proper name, sometimes calling the plant the small or common periwinkle, but more commonly Americans call it The Creeping Myrtle.
 Referring to it as a myrtle is botanically incorrect, because technically myrtles belong to an entirely different species from the Vinca Minor.
 In Europe and elsewhere, the Vinca Minor Vine is usually referred to as the Dwarf Periwinkle.

 In many respects, the Vinca Minor Vine resembles a vine that crawls along the ground.
 It puts down roots along its path, creating large colonies of plants that can cover a wide area.
-Found primarily in woodland settings, the leafs and offshoots can be more than a foot high, but the plant rarely entwines with other plants or climbs rocks, trees or other plants.
-The leaves are glossy and dark and usually no larger than an inch long.
+Found primarily in woodland settings, the leaves and offshoots can be more than a foot high, but the plant rarely entwines with other plants or climbs rocks, trees or other plants.
+The leaves are glossy and dark and usually no more significant than an inch long.

 The Vinca Minor Vine flowers primarily in the spring, but will still produce flowers through the summer and even into the fall season.
 The flowers are a famously violet or bright purple, although specially cultivated versions are a paler purple or even white.
 However, it is so well known for its natural purple blooms that the color name called "periwinkle" originates with the plant.
 Follicles of an inch long that are filled with numerous seeds comprise the reproductive fruit of the plant.